patrickjeuniaux/UniDep/index.md

 The tall student reads the book while the teacher speaks about history

     ~~~ sdparse
+    the tall student reads the book while the teacher talks about history
     amod(student, tall)
     nsubj(reads, student)
     dobj(reads, book)